 How many calories does jumping rope burn?

-Of course, exercise isn't all about burning calories, and jump rope has some other benefits.
-Regular skipping has been found to boost coordination, balance, stamina and circulation.
+Of course, exercise isn't all about burning calories, and jump rope has other benefits.
+Regular skipping has been found to boost coordination, balance, stamina and circulation, alongside all of the other benefits we've already mentioned.

 Get healthy and in shape with our other fitness gear guides: